 How Graduate Funding Works in A&S

-The Faculty of Arts & Science provides funding to graduate units to support students and sets broad policies for graduate funding, including the establishment of base funding levels.
+The Faculty of Arts & Science provides funding to graduate units to support students and sets broad policies for graduate funding, including the establishment of a minimum level of financial support.

-For 2022–23, the base amount will be $19,000 for most units and $19,500 for the Sciences.
-Graduate units can distribute up to 5 years of doctoral-stream funding between Master’s and PhD programs.
-More information on which programs and years of study are funded is provided in the Funding Graduate Unit webpage.
+In 2023–24, the minimum level of financial support is $20,000 for most units and $20,500 for the sciences.
+For 2024–25, the minimum level of financial support will be $20,500 for most units and $21,000 for the sciences.
+Graduate units can distribute up to 5 years of doctoral-stream funding between master’s and PhD programs.
+More information on which programs and years of study are funded is provided in the Funding by Graduate Unit webpage.

 In A&S, graduate students are expected to fund their graduate studies by applying for major scholarships and by seeking out Teaching Assistant and Research Assistant opportunities.
-If income from these sources is lower than the A&S base funding package, students receive additional funds in the form of University of Toronto Fellowships (UTF).
+If income from these sources is lower than the A&S minimum financial support package, students receive additional funds in the form of University of Toronto Fellowships (UTF).

-The table above illustrates the composition of funding packages for domestic students in the Sciences with various high value awards, compared to a funding package for a student without an award, in 2022–23.
-It shows that high value awards replace the base funding package and that awardees receive TA income (subject to availability and acceptance by the student) and UTF-top ups above the package.
-For students who do not have high value awards, the package consists of TA income, RA income and sufficient UTF funds to ensure that they receive the A&S base funding package.
+The table below illustrates the composition of funding packages for domestic students in the sciences with various high-value awards, compared to a funding package for a student without an award, in 2023–24.
+It shows that high value awards replace the minimum financial support package and that awardees receive TA income (subject to availability and acceptance by the student) and UTF-top ups above the package.
+For students who do not have high-value awards, the package consists of TA income, RA income and sufficient UTF funds to ensure that they receive the A&S minimum financial support package.
 Many graduate units provide enhanced funding packages using department and supervisor resources.

-While the A&S base funding package consists of a base amount and tuition and fees, totalling $27,055 for most units ($27,555 Sciences) in 2022–23, how that base amount is achieved varies by department and by student.
+While the A&S minimum financial support package consists of a minimum amount and tuition and fees, totalling $28,214 for most units ($28,714 in the sciences) in 2023–24, how that minimum amount is achieved varies by department and by student.
 The following are the main components of funding packages:

 • External Awards: e.g. SSHRC, NSERC, OGS, CONNACyT, Vector